MusicDin/kubitect/README.md

 Change variables in [terraform.tfvars](terraform.tfvars) file to fit your needs.
 Variables are set to work out of the box.
-Only required variables that are not set are:
+Only unset required variable is:
-+ `vm_image_source` URL or path on file system to OS image,
++ `vm_image_source` URL or path on file system to OS image
-+ `vm_distro` a Linux distribution of OS image.

-**IMPORTANT:** Review variables before initializing a cluster, as current configuration will create 8 VMs which are quite resource heavy!
+**IMPORTANT:** Review variables before initializing a cluster.

 *Note: Script also supports deployment of [single node cluster](docs/examples/single-node-cluster.md).*